GenKRU: Critical reception

-The concert was met with positive responses from critics, who praised KRU's showmanship and vocal abilities.
+The concert was met with positive responses from critics and concert reviewers, who praised KRU's showmanship and vocal abilities.
 Budiey from Sensasi Selebriti described the concert was "not just a flashback – but a statement".
 He further added, "To be honest, that night wasn't just entertainment — but a celebration of our country's musical heritage that will never fade".
 Shah Shamshiri of Travellah wrote that the concert "wasn’t just a walk down memory lane — it was a bold reminder of how timeless and innovative the group has always been.
 After decades in the industry, KRU continues to command the stage with charisma, conviction, and class".
 Writing for The Malaysian Reserve, Akmar Annuar deemed that the GenKRU "was never just a concert — it was a cultural reckoning, a generational checkpoint and for many Malaysians, a deeply personal rewind into adolescence".
 She further remarked: "Their vocals were unwavering, harmonies tight and their physical energy on stage was nothing short of impressive" and concluded that, "It wasn’t just a win for KRU — it showed that local music can still draw crowds and fill stadiums, even after all these years".